Quramy/ts-server-side-anatomy/presentation/slides/20_main.md

-# ところで
+# BTW

 ---

-# TypeScript書いたことある人 🙋
+# Have you written TypeScript? 🙋

 ---

-# Language Service使ったことある人 🙋
+# Have you used Language Service? 🙋

 ---

-# きっと使ったことがあるはず
+# You must have.

 ---